-Our four research themes aim to help us achieve our goals.
+Our three research themes aim to help us achieve our goals.

 We aim to find solutions to manage the uncertainty of food security in the UK.
 Our work contributes to research helping governments manage food uncertainty.
 We bring together experts in the food system to build new forecasting methods.
 We think about the impacts of events such as nuclear accidents and terrorist attacks.